 Written byConnie Yang

-Best 4 Solutions to Fix USB Drive is Read Only Mac Error
+Best 4 Solutions to Fix USB Drive is Read Only on Mac Error

 Summary: This article covers 4 solutions to help you fix the USB drive is read only Mac issue.
 If your read-only USB drive is formatted with the Microsoft NTFS file system, free download iBoysoft NTFS for Mac to get the full read-write permission of the drive.